imobasshir/imobasshir/README.md

 <a href="https://www.linkedin.com/in/imobasshir/"><img src="https://img.icons8.com/cute-clipart/64/000000/linkedin.png" align="right"/></a> <a href="https://twitter.com/mobasshirstwt"><img src="https://img.icons8.com/cute-clipart/64/000000/twitter.png" align="right"/></a> <a href="https://www.instagram.com/mobasshir_code/"> <img src="https://img.icons8.com/cute-clipart/64/000000/instagram-new.png" align="right"/> </a>

 ## :wave:About Me
-- 🎓 I'm currently studying Information Technology at <a href="https://www.ipec.org.in/">IPEC</a>.
+- 🎓 I'm currently working as GET @Digit Insurance.
 - ✨ Some technologies I am working with include Dart/Flutter, JavaScript, NodeJS and ExpressJS.
 - 💡 I love to talk about Web Development, App Development, new trends and technology etc. And I want to learn new things!
 - 👨‍💻 I'm on currently learning more about Cross-Platform Development, Backend Development, and Algorithms.